Emelieh21/Gefahrradtour/README.md

 There would need to be more rigorous analysis to contextualize this (e.g. total sign coverage and traffic volumes), but doing so in a more fleshed-out product would allow for a more flexible application to additional cities with only partial data coverage.

 ### Technologies used in the app
 The app is built with R Shiny (see the [app.R](app.R) script).
 For all the mapping functionality, it used the Leaflet package and the theme applied is [Bootstrap Sketchy](https://bootswatch.com/sketchy/).
 For the geocoding and reverse geocoding we used the [HERE Geocoding and Search API](https://developer.here.com/products/geocoding-and-search).
-As explained above the routes are computed using an algorithm to find the shortest path between two points using the navigable roads data set from the HERE data layers.
+As explained above the routes are computed using an algorithm to find the shortest path between two points using the navigable roads data set from the HERE data layers and the tidygraph R-package [3].
+We found the tutorial by Van der Meer et al. very useful for getting started with tidygraph [4].

 ### Deploying the demo app